The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 So if you hire a divorce lawyer who is unreasonable or incompetent, you could find yourself with an unfavorable case outcome.

-And if your case goes to trial and the judge makes their decision, you could find that you're not satisfied with the ruling in your divorce matter.
+And if your court case ever goes to trial and the judge makes their decision, you could find that you're not satisfied with the ruling in your divorce matter.

 Peaceful